MeelisM/vmicroservices/README.md

 ### Postman Collections

-The project includes comprehensive Postman collections for testing all API endpoints:
+The project includes comprehensive Postman collections for testing all API endpoints.
+It also includes two sets of environment variables.
+These can be used to test both `production` and `development` endpoints with the same Postman collection.

 - Gateway Tests
   - Movies (CRUD operations)